-- All exhibitors must fill out a Dog Education Form for each dog being exhibited.
-Form must be turned in by last training day. - Each family, with one or more dog exhibitors, must complete an online Volunteer Registration committing to at least two (2) hours of volunteer time to support the Dog Project at the Dane County Fair. - 3.
-Exhibitors are encouraged to enter Showmanship. - Exhibitors should be clean and well groomed.
+- Each family, with one or more dog exhibitors, must complete an online Volunteer Registration committing to at least two (2) hours of volunteer time to support the Dog Project at the Dane County Fair. - Exhibitors are encouraged to enter Showmanship. - Exhibitors should be clean and well groomed.
 Closed toed footwear (no heals) should be worn.
 Showmanship attire should be business casual.
-Jeans and shorts are not considered appropriate attire for showmanship. - 5.
-Shorts are not to be worn for obedience or showmanship classes. - 6.
+Jeans and shorts are not considered appropriate attire for showmanship. - 4.
 Athletic wear is appropriate for the agility show. - Exhibitors may exhibit up to three (3) animals.
-The third dog may only be entered in Showmanship, Brace, Veteran Dog, Rally or Team. - 8.
-It is the exhibitor's responsibility to check-in at the ring they will be showing in before their class begins.
-Please let the ring stewards know if you have a conflict between two rings. - 9.
-Exhibitor and dog combinations may only enter in one obedience lot. - 10.
-Exhibitor may only enter in one showmanship lot. - 11.
-In the case of tied scores, the exhibitor must be present for a run off, or the award will go to the other exhibitor. - 12 Any exhibitor showing in Team Obedience must have those lots listed on their Fair entries.
+The third dog may only be entered in Showmanship, Brace, Veteran Dog, Rally or Team. - It is the exhibitor's responsibility to check-in at the ring they will be showing in before their class begins.
+Please let the ring stewards know if you have a conflict between two rings. - 7.
+Exhibitor and dog combinations may only enter in one obedience lot. - 8.
+Exhibitor may only enter in one showmanship lot. - In the case of tied scores, the exhibitor must be present for a run off, or the award will go to the other exhibitor. - Any exhibitor showing in Team Obedience must have those lots listed on their Fair entries.